immutable/contracts/audits/staking/202504-threat-model-stake-holder.md

 ## Introduction

-This threat model document for the [StakeHolderERC20 and StakeHolderNative](../../contracts/staking/README.md) contracts has been created in preparation for an internal audit.
+This threat model document for the [StakeHolderWIMX, StakeHolderERC20 and StakeHolderNative](../../contracts/staking/README.md) contracts has been created in preparation for an internal audit.

 ## Rationale

-Immutable operates a system whereby people can place Wrapped IMX in a holding contract, do some actions (which are outside of the scope of this threat model), and then are paid a reward.
+Immutable operates a system whereby people can place native IMX in a holding contract, do some actions (which are outside of the scope of this threat model), and then are paid a reward.
 The people, known as stakers, have full custody of their tokens they place in the holding contract; they can withdraw deposited IMX at any time.
 Administrators can choose to distribute rewards to stakers at any time.

 The StakeHolderERC20 contract can be used for any staking system that uses ERC20 tokens.
 The StakeHolderNative contract is an alternative implementation that allows native IMX, rather than ERC20 tokens, to be used for staking.
+The difference between the StakeHolderNative and StakeHolderWIMX is that the StakeHolderWIMX holds the staked value as wrapped IMX (WIMX), an ERC20 contract.

 ## Threat Model Scope

-The threat model is limited to the stake holder Solidity files at GitHash [`bf327c7abdadd48fd51ae632500510ac2b07b5f0`](https://github.com/immutable/contracts/tree/bf327c7abdadd48fd51ae632500510ac2b07b5f0/contracts/staking):
+The threat model is limited to the stake holder Solidity files at GitHash [`bf327c7abdadd48fd51ae632500510ac2b07b5f0`](https://github.com/immutable/contracts/tree/aee3f35d76117a1a22dab96fd6dfd8e92444757b/contracts/staking):

 * [IStakeHolder.sol](https://github.com/immutable/contracts/blob/bf327c7abdadd48fd51ae632500510ac2b07b5f0/contracts/staking/IStakeHolder.sol) is the interface that all staking implementations comply with.
-* [StakeHolderBase.sol](https://github.com/immutable/contracts/blob/bf327c7abdadd48fd51ae632500510ac2b07b5f0/contracts/staking/StakeHolderBase.sol) is the abstract base contract that all staking implementation use.
+* [StakeHolderBase.sol](https://github.com/immutable/contracts/tree/aee3f35d76117a1a22dab96fd6dfd8e92444757b/contracts/staking/StakeHolderBase.sol) is the abstract base contract that all staking implementation use.
+* [StakeHolderWIMX.sol](https://github.com/immutable/contracts/tree/aee3f35d76117a1a22dab96fd6dfd8e92444757b/contracts/staking/StakeHolderWIMX.sol) allows the native token, IMX, to be used as the staking currency.
-* [StakeHolderERC20.sol](https://github.com/immutable/contracts/blob/bf327c7abdadd48fd51ae632500510ac2b07b5f0/contracts/staking/StakeHolderERC20.sol) allows an ERC20 token to be used as the staking currency.
+* [StakeHolderERC20.sol](https://github.com/immutable/contracts/tree/aee3f35d76117a1a22dab96fd6dfd8e92444757b/contracts/staking/StakeHolderERC20.sol) allows an ERC20 token to be used as the staking currency.
-* [StakeHolderNative.sol](https://github.com/immutable/contracts/blob/bf327c7abdadd48fd51ae632500510ac2b07b5f0/contracts/staking/StakeHolderNative.sol) uses the native token, IMX, to be used as the staking currency.
+* [StakeHolderNative.sol](https://github.com/immutable/contracts/tree/aee3f35d76117a1a22dab96fd6dfd8e92444757b/contracts/staking/StakeHolderNative.sol) uses the native token, IMX, to be used as the staking currency.

 Additionally, this threat model analyses whether the documentation for the time controller contract correctly advises operators how to achieve the required time delay upgrade functionality: